-Consider the limits for a popular hypervisor such as VMware ESXi 6.7.
-Each VM can support up to 128 virtual CPUs, 6.1 TB of memory, VM disk file sizes up to 62 TB and up to 10 virtual network interface controllers (NICs).
+Consider the limits of VMware ESXi 6.7.
+Each VM can support up to 128 virtual CPUs (vCPUs), 6.1 TB of memory, VM disk file sizes up to 62 TB and up to 10 virtual network interface cards (NICs).

-Recent vSphere releases vastly expanded storage support.
-VMware vSphere still supports up to four virtual SCSI adapters per VM, but each VM can handle up to 64 virtual SCSI targets per adapter.
-This brings it up to 256 virtual SCSI targets in total.
+VMware vSphere supports up to four virtual SCSI adapters per VM, but each VM can handle up to 64 virtual SCSI targets per adapter.
+With expanded storage, admins can run up to 256 virtual SCSI targets.

-More recent versions of vSphere added support for virtual nonvolatile memory (NVMe), which supports up to four virtual NVMe adapters and up to 15 virtual NVMe targets per adapter.
-This brings it up to 60 virtual NVMe adapters in total.
+VMware vSphere 6.7 introduced virtual non-volatile memory express support, which can maintain up to four virtual NVMe adapters and up to 15 virtual NVMe targets per adapter.
+This support means vSphere can now support up to 60 virtual NVMe adapters.

 Get up to speed on scalability

-Your storage technology might be limiting your ability to scale.
-Examine your hardware's limitations before attempting vertical or horizontal scaling.
-It might be necessary to upgrade your hardware or reorganize disk groups.
+Storage technology might limit the ability to scale.
+Examine hardware's limitations before any attempt to scale vertically or horizontally.
+It might be necessary to upgrade hardware or reorganize disk groups.

 Scaling can be a costly process.
-Analyze costs and benefits in the context of your workloads' needs to determine how much scaling will suit your environment.
-Retrospective evaluation can then help you make future decisions.
+Analyze costs and benefits against workload requirements to determine how much scaling suits the infrastructure.
+Retrospective evaluation can then help make future scaling decisions.

-A cost-benefit analysis might point you in a direction between scale out and scale up, but further analysis is necessary.
+A cost-benefit analysis might put IT teams between scale out and scale up, but teams can always do more analysis.
 Monitoring tools make this much easier.
-Take advantage of the objective data they provide to make an informed decision about scaling strategy.
+Take advantage of the objective data they provide on current infrastructure models to make an informed decision about scaling strategy.

 In practical terms, however, it's rare to scale a VM anywhere near its absolute limits.
 Most enterprise workloads don't require -- or cannot practically use -- such extensive resources.

-Even when the workload could use such extensive resources, it's often better practice to scale out rather than up.
+Even when the workload could use such extensive scaled-up resources, it's often better practice to scale out.
 Horizontal scaling spreads out the workload to multiple VMs -- preferably on different physical servers -- to meet the workload's performance demands.
-This strategy also improves the workload's availability and resilience by eliminating the single point of failure from having one huge vertically-scaled VM.
+This strategy also improves the workload's availability and resilience -- eliminating the single point of failure that one huge vertically scaled VM creates.

 Related Q&A from Stephen J. Bigelow